 - New In Points.
 Click on the row where you want to make the change, then move back a couple of captions before that.
-Click the Time Stamp button is and press the In Point button is when at the point you want to synchronize the caption to the dialog.
+Click the Time Stamp button | | , and press the In Point button when at the point you want to synchronize the caption to the dialog.
 Continue for any captions you want to fix. - New Out Point.
-When you want to create a space before the next caption displays, press the Out Point button - Manual Time Entry.
+When you want to create a space before the next caption displays, press the Out Point button II .
+Then you will need to set a new In Point when you want the next caption to display. - Manual Time Entry.
 You may also enter new times manually by typing into the Start or Stop columns.
 The time just before or after it is automatically adjusted. - Right-Click Menu.
 Right-click in the Start or Stop column to open a menu.
 You can select Mark "In" Time Code or select Mark "Out" Time Code.